-The educational agency will survey its population of stakeholders (for example, parents, students, staff, administrators, associate districts, community partners) regarding special education services, inclusive leadership and practices.
-The student survey is an optional survey the educational agency can send with the parent survey asking the parent to assist their child in completing and returning along with their own survey.
-See Appendix 10 for sample perception surveys.
+The educational agency will survey its population of stakeholders (parents, students, staff, administrators, associate districts, if applicable, community partners) regarding special education services, inclusive leadership and practices.
+The student survey is an optional survey the educational agency can send with the parent survey, asking the parent to assist their child in completing and returning along with their own survey.
+See sample perception surveys.